 Payments-based revenue includes fees for payment processing services and gateway services.
-Payment processing fees are primarily driven as a percentage of payment volume.
+Payment processing fees are primarily driven as a percentage of end-to-end payment volume.
 They may also have a fixed fee, a minimum monthly usage fee and a fee based on transactions.
-Gateway services, data encryption and tokenization are primarily driven by per transaction fees as well as monthly usage fees.
+Gateway services, data encryption and tokenization fees are primarily driven by per transaction fees as well as monthly usage fees.
+In addition, the year ended December 31, 2021 includes nonrecurring payments of \$23.1 million we made to our merchants related to the TSYS outage, described in Recent Developments above, that are treated as contra revenue and as such reduce payments-based revenue.

-Subscription and other revenues include software as a service, or SaaS, fees for point-of-sale systems provided to merchants and SaaS fees for our Shift4Shop ecommerce platform.
-Point-of-sale SaaS fees are assessed based on the type and quantity of point-of-sale systems deployed to the merchant.
-This includes statement fees, fees for our proprietary business intelligence software, annual fees, regulatory compliance fees and other miscellaneous services such as help desk support and warranties on equipment.
-Shift4Shop SaaS fees are assessed based upon the selected plan.
-Subscription and other revenues also includes revenue derived from third party residuals, automated teller machine services, and fees charged for technology support.
+Subscription and other revenues include SaaS fees for point-of-sale systems and terminals provided to merchants and our Shift4Shop eCommerce platform.
+Point-of-sale and terminal SaaS fees are assessed based on the type and quantity of equipment deployed to the merchant.
+Shift4Shop SaaS fees are based on the eCommerce platform chosen by the merchant.
+SaaS fees also include statement fees, fees for our proprietary business intelligence software, annual fees, regulatory compliance fees and other miscellaneous services such as help desk support and warranties on equipment.
+Subscription and other revenues also includes revenue derived from software license sales, hardware sales, third party residuals, and fees charged for technology support.